-- 1. Partnership overview: See form on page 11. - 2.
-Application questions: See questions on page 12. - Letter of Reference.
+- 1. Partnership overview: See form on next page. - 2.
+Application questions: See questions on next two pages. - 3.
+Letter of Reference.
 Each of the partners includes a letter of reference from an organization or individual familiar with his/her work.
 For academic partners, a letter from a previous collaborator is appropriate.
 For community partners, a letter from your community organization in support of this application is required. - 4.
 Resume or Curriculum Vitae (CV) (Not to exceed 4 pages).
 Each partner must submit either a resume (community partner) or a CV (academic partner) that is not to exceed four pages.